Resources

 Risk coasts :

-- The marine flooding during storms, when the sea level rises of several metres, and the wave may enter on the land, causing coastal flooding.
-These may last a few hours to a few days.
-Some are trivial, but others can be dramatic.
+- The marine flooding occurs during storms when the sea level rises by several meters and waves can penetrate inland, causing coastal flooding.
+These can last from a few hours to a few days.
+Some are harmless, but others can be dramatic.

-- The tsunamis can reach several tens of meters high.
-Caused by an earthquake, a volcanic eruption or a landslide underwater, these waves begin by a withdrawal of the sea away from the coast, before going up very quickly, resulting in currents violent and destructive.
+- The Tsunamis can reach several tens of meters in height.
+Caused by an earthquake, volcanic eruption, or underwater landslide, these waves begin with a retreat of the sea far from the coasts, before rising very quickly, generating violent and destructive currents.

-The ground movement are displacements natural soils and sub-soils.
-Their occurrence depends on many parameters, such as the nature of the soil, the configuration of the location, surface and sub-soil, or weather.
+The Landslides are natural displacements of soils and subsoils.
+Their occurrence depends on many parameters, such as the nature of the soil, the configuration of the places, on the surface and underground, or the weather.

 These movements can be classified into two categories :